 - Oracle Internet Directory is the central user repository for all enterprise applications. - Oracle Human Resources is the basis for all user-related information.
-It is synchronized with Oracle Internet Directory by using the Oracle Directory Synchronization Service. - Sun Java System Directory Server, which is already deployed in the enterprise, is synchronized with Oracle Internet Directory by using the Oracle Directory Synchronization Service. - Oracle Portal is notified of changes in Oracle Internet Directory by using the Oracle Directory Integration Platform Service.
+It is synchronized with Oracle Internet Directory by using the Oracle Directory Synchronization Service. - Oracle Directory Server Enterprise Edition (previously Sun Java System Directory Server), which is already deployed in the enterprise, is synchronized with Oracle Internet Directory by using the Oracle Directory Synchronization Service. - Oracle Portal is notified of changes in Oracle Internet Directory by using the Oracle Directory Integration Platform Service.